Free boundary regularity for semilinear variational problems with a topological constraint: Regularity and structure of the free boundary

-In this section, we begin our description of the structure of the free boundary $\{u=1\}$ for solutions $u\in W^{1,2}_\loc(\Omega;[0,1])$ of \eqref{eq innervariation}-\eqref{eq:differential inequality}.
+In this section, we begin our description of the structure of the free boundary $\{u=1\}$ for solutions $u\in W^{1,2}_\loc(\Omega;[0,1])$ of \eqref{eq innervariation}-\eqref{eq:differential inequality} {satisfying an additional lower frequency bound}.
 In order to carry out our analysis of the free boundary, we crucially rely on the following proposition, which establishes a local separation property for the set $\{v>0\}$ of $v=1-u$, into two components near points of frequency 1.